 Under the hood, there will be two engine choices, plus a plug-in hybrid version.

 The supercharged 3.0 liter TFSI V6 will produce around 333 BHP and 325 lb/ft of torque.
-Finally, there is a hybrid; a diesel / electric hybrid that will produce about 400 BHP and 510 lb/ft of torque.
+And finally, there is a much needed / wanted hybrid; a diesel / electric hybrid that will produce about 400 BHP and 510 lb/ft of torque.